Ancient Egyptian History See also:

 Egyptians [Archived page] INTERACTIVE - Articles, timelines, pictures, and games about the pyramids, the Nile, mummies, hieroglyphs, magic, and more; for high school students (British Broadcasting Corporation).
 Explore Ancient Egypt INTERACTIVE looks at the Ancient Egyptian pyramids, gods, writing & number systems, mummies and more; includes interactive 'challenges'.
 For elementary and middle school students (Children's University of Manchester, UK).
 Ancient Egypt Guide [Link opens a PDF] is a colorful, printable lesson on pharaohs, mummies, pyramids, and hieroglyphs, with quizzes and activities; middle school (2013, Penn Museum, University of Pennsylvania).
 Egypt: A New Look @ an Ancient Culture [Archived page] explores hieroglyphs, pharaohs, gods & goddesses, daily life, and more; high school (Penn Museum, University of Pennsylvania).
 See also The truth about ancient Egypt, an interview with Egyptologist John Romer (2017, BBC History Magazine; site includes advertisements).

-Megiddo - A history of Megiddo, which is widely regarded as the most important biblical period site in Israel.
-Includes descriptions and photos of archaeological excavations on the site, and expedition news.
+Megiddo UPDATED LINK! - A history of Megiddo, which is widely regarded as the most important biblical period site in Israel.
+Includes descriptions and photos of archaeological excavations on the site, expedition news, and more.
 (2009 - 2018, Tel Aviv University et al.; site includes advertisements)

 Odyssey INTERACTIVE [Archived page; sections on Greece and the Americas no longer work] - Explores the art and culture of the ancient world, including the Near East, Egypt, Rome, and Africa.
 For elementary and middle school students.
 (2008, Michael C. Carlos Museum of Emory University et al.).